tommyod/KDEpy/README.md

 pip install KDEpy
 ```

+If you have [trouble on Ubuntu](https://github.com/tommyod/KDEpy/issues/11), try running `sudo apt install libpython3.X-dev`, where `3.X` is your Python version.

 ## Example code and documentation

 Below is an example using NumPy as `np` and `scipy.stats.norm` to plot a density estimate.